Tom Yon

-Thomas Alva Yon (March 14, 1882 – February 16, 1971) was an American politician and businessman who served in the United States House of Representatives as a Democrat.
+Thomas Alva Yon (March 14, 1882 – February 16, 1971) was an American politician and businessman who served three terms in the United States House of Representatives as a Democrat from Florida from 1927 to 1933.

 Life

 Thomas Alva Yon was born to Higdon Almarin Yon and Laura D. Lockey near Blountstown, Florida on March 14, 1882.
 At the age of five, his family moved to a farm in Jackson County, Florida.
 Yon attended rural schools and graduated from Lanier Southern Business College in Macon, Georgia in 1903.
 He returned to Blountstown in 1903 and engaged in mercantile pursuits until 1906.
 He engaged as a traveling salesman in Tallahassee, Florida from 1906 to 1927.
 He served as delegate to the 1920 Democratic National Convention.

+Congress

 Yon was elected as a Democrat to the United States House of Representatives in the 1926 elections, and was twice re-elected, serving from March 4, 1927 to March 4, 1933, in the 70th, 71st, and 72nd Congresses.
 He was an unsuccessful candidate for renomination in 1932.

 He was a supporter of the building of Naval Air Station Pensacola.
 During the 1932 Democratic Party presidential primaries he supported Governor Franklin D. Roosevelt for the nomination.